HeardLibrary/digital-scholarship/computer/command-unix.md

 pico Documents/diagram.txt
 ```

-pico will open the text file `diagram.txt` in the `Documents` subfolder of the current working directory.
+pico will open the text file `diagram.txt` from the `Documents` subfolder of the current working directory.

 Putting the path to a file upon which the program should operate (called the *argument*) after the program command is a general pattern.
 For example, if you have Python 3 installed on your computer, you can run the script `myProg.py` in the Downloads folder by giving this command: